 BioB.E.
 Cooper Union, 2006Ph.D.
 Cornell University, 2012Post-Doc Columbia University, 2012 - 2014

-"Our research enables development of novel hybrid organic-inorganic materials with tailored properties for next generation optoelectronic devices."Joshua J. Choi, Assistant Professor
+"Our research enables development of novel hybrid organic-inorganic materials with tailored properties for next generation optoelectronic devices."Joshua J. Choi, Associate Professor

 Joshua J. Choi received B.E. in Chemical Engineering from Cooper Union and Ph.D. in Applied Physics from Cornell University.
 He then performed postdoctoral research at the Department of Chemistry, Columbia University.
-He joined the faculty of the Department of Chemical Engineering, University of Virginia as an assistant professor starting in August, 2014.
+He joined the faculty of the Department of Chemical Engineering, University of Virginia in August, 2014.
 He is a recipient of a NASA Early Career Faculty Award (2015).

 At the nanoscale, quantum mechanical effects and various other mechanisms cause the properties of semiconductors to strongly depend on the size, shape and surface of the material.
 For example, when the size of a semiconductor crystal becomes smaller than the size of electronic wave function (typically few to tens of nanometers in semiconductors), manipulating the spatial extension of the carrier wave function becomes possible simply by changing the size of the crystal.
 This 'wave function engineering' gives rise to intriguing cases where, depending on the size of the crystal, semiconductors with the identical composition can have drastically different band gaps, carrier-carrier Coulomb interaction strengths and excited state dynamics.
 In addition to the size-tunability, properties of semiconductor nanomaterials can be manipulated by forming hetero-nanostructures with other semiconductors, metals and organic molecules as well as tuning their collective interactions within their assemblies.
 This extremely wide tunability in properties of semiconductor nanomaterials presents many intriguing scientific questions and unique opportunities for transformative advances in technological applications.